ChowWaiTin/Learning-and-Testing-with-Github/Learning Git with Real-Life Applications/README.md

 ## 3. Getting Started - Begin Collaborating (Cloning Global Repository to Local Device)
 To begin collaborating as a team to plan for the trip together, the developers can start by cloning the remote repository so that their local device will be able to have a local copy.

-After the cloning of the remote repository is done, each individual developer is able to contribute to the planning of the trip by making changes to copy on their local device without affecting the remote repository.
+After the cloning of the remote repository is done, each individual developer is able to contribute to the planning of the trip by making changes to copy on their local devices without affecting the remote repository.

 For the steps on how to clone the global repository and find out more, [click here](./3.%20Clone%20Repo%20To%20Start%20Collaborating//8._Clone_Repo.md)!